odiseoteam/SyliusVendorPlugin/README.md

 7. Create logo folder: run `mkdir public/media/vendor-logo -p` and insert a .gitkeep file in that folder

-8. Finish the installation updating the database schema and installing assets:
+8. Finish the installation updating the database schema and installing assets

 ```
 php bin/console doctrine:schema:update --force